DamesMakingGames/manual/manual/procedure-conflict-resolution.md

 tags: ["procedures", "community-manual"]
 ---

+_This procedure is adapted and derived in part from work by Sheila Wilmot, Consultant for the MANO Conflict Resolution Working Group.
+Please see MANO's [Guides on HR, Governance, Equity and Conflict Resolution](https://mano-ramo.ca/guides-on-hr-governance-accessibility-equity-and-conflict-resolution/)_

 ## Informal complaints & dispute resolution

 1. An informal conflict resolution effort happens when a person seeks information, expresses their concern\(s\), engages the other party to the dispute in dialogue, and is able to resolve a dispute without recourse to a formal complaint.